mariusbuescher/jquery.canvaspaint.js/README.md

 ## API

-There is an API for manipulating the strokes.
+There is an API for manipulating strokes and catching events.

+### Methods

+There are Methods for manipulating the strokes.
 You can:

 - Set the color via method <code>setColor</code>
 - Set stroke width with <code>setLineWidth</code>